railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

    :scale: 90
    :align: center

-   *Workflow for automatic procurement, dependent on the configuration of the product*
+   *Workflow for automatic procurement, depending on the configuration of the product*

 The table below shows all possible cases for the figure :ref:`fig-stflow`.

-.. table:: Consequences of Procurement Methods Make to Stock and Make To Order
+.. table:: Consequences of Procurement Methods Make to Stock (MTS) and Make To Order (MTO)

    ================== ===================== =====================
    Procurement Method Produce               Buy